geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-05/meeting-transcript.md

 So, I mean, in theory, these links are 64 gigabyte a second.
 Yeah.
 So, you can get, like, from one GPU to all other different seven GPUs.
 But in practice, I've seen, like, 45.
 And actually, the same thing's stated in the AMD docs.
 So, like, the practical speed is 45 gigabyte a second.

 ##### **Geohot** [[00:44:54](https://www.youtube.com/watch?v=GNdNtguh1zo&t=2694)]
-But speed is...
-So, for one...
+But speed is..
+So, for one..
 Yeah.
 Yeah.

 ##### **Chrism** [[00:45:01](https://www.youtube.com/watch?v=GNdNtguh1zo&t=2701)]
 Yeah.

 ##### **Geohot** [[00:45:03](https://www.youtube.com/watch?v=GNdNtguh1zo&t=2703)]
 What is the speaker Danke, for example, and cooling?
 Okay, Hold on.
-I have to turn that off for a minute on this one, because I...
+I have to turn that off for a minute on this one, because I..

 ##### **Nimlgen** [[00:45:13](https://www.youtube.com/watch?v=GNdNtguh1zo&t=2713)]
-But it never stops until it wakes...
-It doesn't sound like exactly this, but...
+But it never stops until it wakes..
+It doesn't sound like exactly this, but..
 So, basically, it is 90 gigabyte a second for all generatiques of our hardware.
 So that's half of that speed.
 And we also have several kernels because of contiguous and action is.
 So yeah, that's.

 ##### **Geohot** [[00:45:42](https://www.youtube.com/watch?v=GNdNtguh1zo&t=2742)]
 Yeah, I mean, I'm curious what the stock AMD AllReduce gets like with Rikol and then how close we are to that.
 I mean, if we're already up to that or beating that,